emtunc/SlackPirate/README.md

 ## Building

-The script was developed using Python 3.7 - a quick test on Python 2 presented some compatability issues.
+The script was developed using Python 3.7 - a quick test on Python 2 presented some compatibility issues.

 Tested and working on Windows 10, Ubuntu 18.04 and the latest Kali build.